ShuonanChen/ML-Climate-Project-Template-Fall2022/journal.md

 # Giant sequoia, wildfire and vegetation and other climate factors

+## data sources (updated 10/05)
+- (main)  sequoia inventory or the tree maps at different times.
+    - this is the hard part - we can get the grove map, but cannot find the inventory of the trees.
+    -
+- Rapid Assessment of Vegetation Condition after Wildfire (RAVG)
+    - what time point can we get these, at which locations?
+    - what images are available?
+    - how is CBI estimated?
+- Burned Area Emergency Response (BAER) Imagery Support program
+- tree mortalitly:
+    - tree stem maps + fire severity map
+    - NPS sequoia Tree inventory (not available///?)

 # 10/04 what data sources will be used?
 wildfire impact is large from 2015 to 2021.
 - How are they impacted,